BETHESDA NAVAL HOSPITAL ~ WARD 3 C ~ 1971

 Orthopedic Wards in Building C,

-as seen in this 1981 U.S.
+as seen in this 1981 U.S. National

-National Archive aerial photograph.
+Archive aerial photograph.

 The whole experience was like "MASH" meets "One Flew Over The Cuckoo's Nest," with some "Empire of the Sun" adding to the mix.
 I was the youngest patient among an all-military cast, most of whom had been wounded in Vietnam.
 I spent my time on two orthopedic wards during my stay there, 3C & 5C.
+I have discovered recently that Ward 3-C was for new patients and 5-C was for final recovery before being released back to full duty status.

-A bolt holding the catwalk above the stage had punctured my foot, and it took almost 6 months to get that sorted out.
+A bolt holding the catwalk above the stage had punctured my foot, and it took almost 5 months to get that sorted out.
 A piece of my tennis shoe had lodged next to a bone in my foot, which caused a severe infection. which was compounded by an infection that had become entrenched in the operating rooms from the treatment of Marines who had been wounded in Vietnam.

 All the patients had injuries of some sort to their extremities and were either ambulatory or in wheelchairs, as I was.
 Most of them were alert and capable of normal activities.
 They were only constrained by the nature of their wounds.